tigertiger/Sweet-Butler/Progress-Record.md

 <hr>
 <h3 style="padding:1em 0 1em 0">December 21st</h3>
 [9:00 - 11:34am]: Styling to make myself feel better; then tried to add react-router and ended up upgrading firebase and everything broke and it's terrible.
 I also seem not to have actually committed or pushed or something at the end of the day last time I worked on this, and my branching didn't work, so I rolled back a bunch of changes via vs code and I'm basically back where I started with a few new components that I will try to make work without upgrading firebase...

+[11:34 - 12:15pm]: Moved some stuff around [App content to ButlerControl, etc.]

+[1:15 - ]: Going to attempt to add react-router without upgrading anything...

 <hr>
 <h3 style="padding:1em 0 1em 0">Things to Come Back To</h3>